parsiya/parsiya.net/content/post/2021/2021-04-30-testing-extensions-edge/index.markdown

 [de4js]: https://lelinhtinh.github.io/de4js/

 I have not gotten great results from them.
-E.g., `JS Nice` has trouble parsing big obfuscate blobs and its output is not valid JavaScript most of the time.
+E.g., `JS Nice` has trouble parsing big obfuscated blobs and its output is not valid JavaScript most of the time.
 I have had a little success pasting individual functions or modules.

-There are two types of code in such files:
+There are two types of code in such projects:

 1. Open source modules.
 2. Application code.